TheEynEyn/arm_gazebo_with_camera/README.md

-# Motion-Planning Robot in Gazebo with Camera
+# Motion-Planning Robot in Gazebo with Camera (ROS Noetic)

 ## Overview

 This project involves a motion-planning robot simulated in the Gazebo environment.
 The robot is equipped with a camera that uses template matching to identify and locate specific objects within the environment.
-Once an object is identified, the robot navigates towards it.
+Once an object is identified, the robot navigates toward it.

 ### Usage Demo